 We all know Juninho Pernambucano.
-To some he is the Juninho and to others he is the other Juninho.
-The one from Pernambuco couldn’t stay away from Vasco da Gama and his name sake from Sao Paulo couldn’t stay away from Middlesbrough.
-The former managed to swerve playing in the second tiers of numerous countries through transfers and loans, whilst the other won league titles at every club he played for bar one.
+To some, he is the Juninho and to others, he is the other Juninho.
+The one from Pernambuco couldn’t stay away from Vasco da Gama and his namesake from Sao Paulo couldn’t stay away from Middlesbrough.
+The former managed to swerve playing in the second tier of numerous countries through transfers and loans, whilst the other won league titles at every club he played for bar one.
 It was the player entering his peak that missed out on Brazil’s World Cup squad in 2002 and the player on the decline included.
 Nevertheless, both were incredible talents – so why the varying international career that seems inexplicable?

 Juninho is a common Brazilian nickname in the Portuguese-speaking world, meaning ‘Little Junior.’
 There are an estimated 26 Brazilian footballers, past and present, that go by the name, and they, without exception all have ‘Junior’ in their full given name.
 Our Juninho’s name in full is Antonio Augusto Ribeiro Reis Junior.